Postgres ON DELETE CASCADE - A Guide

 ON DELETE CASCADE Example

-For an example illustrating how ON DELETE CASCADE works in PostgreSQL, let’s assume we have two tables namely employees and departments.
+For an example illustrating how ON DELETE CASCADE works in Postgres, assume we have two tables namely employees and departments.
 The lecturers table has an id column and the facultiestable has an faculty_id column.
 A foreign key constraint can be created on the faculty_id column in the facultiestable to create a relationship between the two tables by referencing the id column in the lecturers table.

 The query below will create the lecturers and faculties table and will also define the foreign key constraint: